GravityLabGeo/stacjs/README.md

 <h3>Getting Started</h3>
-Copy stac.js and stacb.html files into a web server of choice such as NGINX or Apache, etc.
+Copy stac.js and stacb.html files into a web server of choice such as Nginx or Apache, etc.

 Load http://<pathtoroot_yourwebserver>/stacb.html in your browser.

-Specify a URL that points to a static STAC catalog root and click "load".
+Specify a URL that points to a static STAC catalog root json file and click "load".

 The browser loads the root catalog information and displays links as it finds them.